xdrudis/Trimmy/README.md

 - Safety valve: skips auto-flatten if the copy is more than 10 lines (even on High) to avoid mangling big blobs.

 ## Aggressiveness levels & examples
+General apps:
+- **None** — no auto-flattening for non-terminal apps.
 - **Low (safer)** — needs strong command cues (pipes, redirects, continuations).
   Before:
   ```